Irwin L. Jacobs

-Irwin L. Jacobs (July 15, 1941 – April 10, 2019) was an American businessman.
-He was the CEO of several large corporations, formerly including the now-bankrupt Genmar Holdings, boat-building company.
+Irwin L. Jacobs (July 15, 1941 – c.
+April 10, 2019) was an American businessman.
+He was the CEO of several large corporations, including the boat-building company Genmar Holdings.
 He earned the nickname "Irv the Liquidator" for his aggressive business practices in the 1970s and early 1980s.
 In 1973, Jacobs founded COMB ("Close-out Merchandise Buyers"), a catalog-based mail-order retailer.
 In 1986, COMB and several cable television operators created the Cable Value Network (CVN), a pioneering television shopping channel which was later purchased by Joseph Segel's QVC.
 Jacobs, based in Minneapolis, became wealthy by taking big stakes in Fortune 500 conglomerates, usually to unlock value by breaking them up.

 Early life

 Jacobs was born to a Jewish family.
 He started his career working with his father at his business, the Northwestern Bag Company.
 He attended the University of Minnesota for one day to be able to continue working for his father.